Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: Introduction

 \section{Introduction}

-Federated learning (FL) \citep{mcmahan2017communication} is a distributed machine learning paradigm where a number of clients with decentralized data work collaboratively to learn a common model under the coordination of a centralized server.
-The majority of FL algorithms \citep{mcmahan2017communication, li2019convergence, khaled2020tighter, yang2020achieving, yu2019parallel} study the synchronous communication setting where clients can synchronize and communicate with the server periodically and simultaneously.
-The communication frequency is thus a key design parameter of the FL algorithm under the implicit assumption that the communication channel between the clients and the server is always and universally available.
-This assumption, however, hardly holds in many real-world systems where clients have only sporadic communication opportunities with the server, and the communication patterns vary among the clients.
-For example, mobile clients (e.g., mobile devices, sensors, vehicles) can communicate with the server (e.g., base stations, sensing hubs, road side units) only when they meet the server (i.e., entering the communication range of the server).
-In such mobile systems, FL must be executed asynchronously obeying clients' individual communication patterns with the server.
+Federated learning (FL) is a distributed machine learning approach in which numerous clients possessing decentralized data cooperate to develop a shared model, under the guidance of a central server \cite{mcmahan2017communication}.
+The majority of FL algorithms \cite{mcmahan2017communication, li2019convergence, khaled2020tighter, yang2020achieving, yu2019parallel, chen2020wireless, li2023enhancing, li2023icb, liu2020privacy, zheng2022aggregation} explore the synchronous communication setting, where clients can periodically and concurrently synchronize and interact with the server.
+In this context, communication frequency is a crucial aspect of the FL algorithm design, as it assumes that the communication channel between clients and the server is consistently and universally accessible.
+However, this assumption is often unrealistic in real-world systems, where clients may only have intermittent opportunities to communicate with the server and display varying communication patterns.
+For instance, mobile clients (such as mobile devices or vehicles) can only connect with the server (e.g., base stations, sensing hubs, roadside units) when they come within the server's communication range \cite{guerna2022roadside}.
+Consequently, in such mobile systems, FL must be conducted asynchronously, conforming to each client's unique communication pattern with the server.

-The literature on asynchronous FL is much smaller than that on its synchronous counterpart.
-Although some insights have been derived (e.g., \citep{avdiukhin2021federated} proves that the convergence rate of asynchronous FL actually can match that of the synchronous version under the same communication interval), the performance of asynchronous FL is significantly limited by the communication patterns of individual clients as they are arbitrary and \textit{not} an algorithm parameter.
-With only occasional meetings with the server, asynchronous FL can converge very slowly or even fail to converge.
+The asynchronous nature of these mobile systems renders the methods developed for synchronous FL ineffective.
+As a result, asynchronous FL methods are necessary to tackle such systems.
+However, the body of literature on asynchronous FL is notably smaller compared to its synchronous counterpart.
+Although some insights have been gained (for example, \cite{avdiukhin2021federated} demonstrates that the convergence rate of asynchronous FL can match that of synchronous FL given the same communication interval), the performance of asynchronous FL is significantly constrained by the arbitrary communication patterns of individual clients, which are not an algorithm parameter.
+With only sporadic client-server interactions, asynchronous FL may converge slowly or even fail to achieve convergence.